New to electric?

 Here are some examples.

 The kind of battery your car has will vary depending on the model and level of trim.
-This could be the 58kwh capacity that delivers an impressive range of up to 211 miles and 322 miles respectively, on the ID.4 Style and Life versions.
+This could be the 52kwh capacity that delivers an impressive range of up to 223 miles (WLTP) respectively, on the ID.4 Style Edition and Life Edition versions.

-As we move up the range, the battery steps up to 77kwh for the ID.4 Family, Max, GTX and GTX Max achieving up to a 317 mile range.
+Moving up the ID.4 battery range, the 77kwh Pro Performance, with the Life Edition version achieves up to a 328 mile (WLTP) range.
 Whatever trim you choose you’ll be driving towards net zero.

 Meet the owners